 While the chances of being scorched by harmful Ultraviolet B (UVB) rays are greater during the summer, there’s still a risk of getting a blistering sunburn during the winter.
 In particular, snow can reflect as much as 80% of the sun’s ultraviolet light, meaning you can get a double dose of sun on a winter hike.
 Protect yourself with Bare Republic’s Mineral SPF 50 Spot Sunscreen Stick.
-The zinc oxide-based formula provides broad-spectrum protection against Ultraviolet A (UVA) and UVB rays, without parabens or chemicals.
-And, the palm-sized stick goes on sheer and is easy to stash in your backpack or pocket.
+The zinc oxide-based formula provides broad-spectrum protection against Ultraviolet A (UVA) and UVB rays without parabens or chemicals.
+And the palm-sized stick goes on sheer and is easy to stash in your backpack or pocket.

 Staying hydrated is just as important on winter hikes – so make it easy with the HydraPak HydraSleeve.
 More innovative than a standard hydration bladder, the reservoir is designed for year-round use, with an insulated drink tube, internal foam insulation, and a heat-reflective liner to help keep liquids from freezing.
-The insulating ripstop nylon sleeve also provides a layer of abrasion resistance, making the hydration system sturdy enough for any rough-and-tumble winter adventure — from day hikes to ski tours.
+The insulating ripstop nylon sleeve also provides a layer of abrasion resistance, making the hydration system sturdy enough for any rough-and-tumble winter adventure -- from day hikes to ski tours.

-It may seem counterintuitive, but sunglasses are also crucial for colder months – especially in the snow.
-Intense overexposure to the sun’s ultraviolet (UV) rays can cause photokeratitis, also known as snow blindness, a condition that can cause painful damage to your corneas.
+It may seem counterintuitive, but sunglasses are crucial for colder months – especially in the snow.
+Intense overexposure to the sun’s ultraviolet (UV) rays can cause photokeratitis, also known as snow blindness, which can cause painful damage to your corneas.
 Ensure your eyes are protected on winter adventures with Sunski’s Treeline Sunglasses.
 Inspired by the iconic glacier goggles worn by mountaineers, the Treelines feature polarized lenses and detachable magnetic side shields for added protection from the debilitating glare cast by snow or ice.
 Made from recycled plastic, the shades are also stylish enough to wear for post-hike libations – and they’re backed up for life by Sunski’s Forever Warranty.